HTTPArchive/almanac.httparchive.org/src/content/en/2020/caching.md

   )
 }}

-**Placeholder for Figure 2a: Usage of HTTP Cache-Control and Expires headers in 2019.**
+{# Figure 2a: Usage of HTTP Cache-Control and Expires headers in 2019. #}

 {{ figure_markup(
   image="1_cache_control_and_max_age_and_expires_2019.png",